kristenstarr/februaryDO/README.md

 3. Testing files in place beside main files in each package.
 4. Concurrency of 100 clients reached, locally.
 Maximum is currently 32 for Docker image.
 5. Optional throttling of requests for rate limiting.
+6. Input validation utilizing Regex.
-6. Dockerized service, and docker-compose.yml included up for easy local deployment.
+7. Dockerized service, and docker-compose.yml included up for easy local deployment.

 ## Building and Running